Parent and Family Engagement Plan

 Jointly Developed Plan

-Upon final revision, the District Parent and Family Engagement Plan is incorporated into the Consolidated Legal Education Agency Improvement Plan (CLIP), which is submitted to the state.
-Additionally, each Title I school may use its Parent Advisory Council to review the District Parent and Family Engagement Plan before the end of the school year.
+Upon final revision, the District Family Engagement Plan is incorporated into the Consolidated Legal Education Agency Improvement Plan (CLIP), which is submitted to the state.
+Additionally, each Title I school may use its Parent Advisory Council to review the District Family Engagement Plan before the end of the school year.

 Parents are welcome to submit comments and feedback regarding the policy at any time on the school district website or by submitting written comments to their child's school.
 All feedback received by July is included in the upcoming year's plan.

-The District Parent and Family Engagement Plan is posted on district and school websites, distributed during annual Title I school meetings, and made available in the schools' parent resource centers.
+The District Family Engagement Plan is posted on district and school websites, distributed during annual Title I school meetings, and made available in the schools' parent resource centers.

 Strengthening Our Schools